Complex objects

 Filter search results for complex objects, with the Filter method in Optimizely Search & Navigation.

-The REST API and .NET client API support filtering on complex objects of different types to varying degree.
-Supported complex objects can be divided into these types:
+The REST API and .NET client API support varying degrees of filtering on complex objects of different types.
+You can divide supported complex objects into the following types:

 - Collections of native objects such as